 The symptoms of carpal tunnel syndrome often appear gradually and can overlap with a number of other medical conditions.
 Seeing a doctor for a proper diagnosis is an essential step in developing an effective treatment program.

 Diagnosing Carpal Tunnel Syndrome

-If you are experiencing numbness, tingling, burning, or other potential carpal tunnel syndrome symptoms, your doctor will take a full medical history before conducting a physical or neurological exam.
+If you are experiencing numbness, tingling, burning in your thumb, index, middle finger and ring finger, or other potential carpal tunnel syndrome symptoms, your doctor will take a full medical history before conducting a physical or neurological exam.
 Some of the tests that they might perform include: